The American family-owned business Bissell Inc., commonly known as Bissell Homecare, specializes in producing air purifiers and vacuum cleaners.

 The Bissell air400 features a high-end design and is less expensive than you might anticipate.

-It’s lovely modernizing your home, which is something Bissell wants to emphasize.
+It’s lovely modernizing your home, which Bissell wants to emphasize.
 Even after the recent releases of the Bissell air220 and air320, it is still this family’s most potent air purifier in every way.

 Design And Size

 This Bissell air400 is enormous, measuring 27.2 inches in height and 18.9 inches in width.

 It undoubtedly has a considerable fan within.
 It is colored titanium and has a rectangular shape.

 Since it creates the impression that the air purifier is made entirely of metal, it is like this product’s matte black appearance.